 There’s some preparation work needed to get your certification renewed, so best to get as much of the legwork done as soon as you can.

-You risk losing business, damaging your reputation, and limiting your ability to tender deals to other businesses that require ISO Certification.
+By losing ISO certification, you risk losing business, damaging your reputation, and limiting your ability to tender deals to other businesses that require ISO certification.

 The stakes are high.
 This simple lapse can damage your business’ profitability.

-You can find out when you’re due for a re-certification by checking the expiry date on your ISO Certificate.
-If you can’t track down your certificate then contact the certifier who issued your certificate.
+Your ISO certification is valid for up to three years from your certification date.
+You can find out when you’re due for a re-certification by checking the expiry date on your certificate.
+If you can’t track down your certificate, then contact the certifier who issued your certificate.

 A re-certification audit is intended to make sure your business complies with the regulations and standards required for the ISO Certification.

-Your business should be constantly trying to improve standard operating procedures (SOP’s) and managerial systems.
+Your business should be constantly trying to improve standard operating procedures (SOP’s) and management systems.
 Your recertification is simply a way to make sure you’re always improving.